collabnix/dockerlabs/kubernetes/workshop/pods101/deploy-your-first-nginx-pod.md

 Let us see  how a pod can host more than one container.
 Let’s create another YAML file.
 Call it pods02.yaml and add the following:

+[ENSURE THAT YOU DELETE OLD PODS IF ITS RUNNING BY ANY CHANCE]

 ```